Anita L Chavez, MA, ISA, AM, Antiques, Furnishings + Decorative Arts

 About

-Anita Chavez' background is diverse having been a CEO in the Federal Court System for 30 years, she retired in 2014.
-In the past 9 years she has devoted her time to learning the practice of a Personal Property Appraiser and has established her own company titled; Southwest Heritage Personal Property Appraisals (SHPPA) .
-Anita has completed the following coursework through ISA: Advanced Appraisal Methods, 2024, Updated Fine Arts Course (2023), Requalification Course 2022, USPAP 15 Hour (2022), Core Course in Appraisal Studies, Antiques, Furnishings and Decorative Studies, Appraisal of Fine Arts and the Business of Appraising.
-She continues her education by attending local workshops, ISA webinars and appraisal specific conferences.
-She is currently the Vice President of the Menaul Historical Library of the Southwest (Albuquerque, New Mexico) where she is also providing pro bono work to update and catalogue the library's Southwest artifact collection.
+I established my business, Southwest Heritage Personal Property Appraisals in July of 2014.
+My educational background is a Bachelors degree in Sociology, with a minor in Anthropology, and a Masters of Art degree from NMSU and UNM respectively.
+I have completed the following coursework through ISA: Advanced Appraisal Methods (Montreal Canada), 2024, Updated Fine Arts Course (2023), Requalification Course 2022, USPAP 15 Hour (2022), Core Course in Appraisal Studies, Antiques, Furnishings and Decorative Studies, Appraisal of Fine Arts and the Business of Appraising.
+I continue my education by attending local workshops offered by museums, ISA webinars and appraisal specific conferences.
+I am currently the Vice President of the Menaul Historical Library of the Southwest Advisory Board (Albuquerque, New Mexico) where I also provide pro bono work to update and catalogue the library's Southwest artifact collection.

 Specialties